Thousands turn out to bid farewell to Greece's former king | Politics

 When the dictatorship collapsed in July 1974, Constantine was eager to return to Greece, but was advised against it by veteran politician Constantine Karamanlis, who returned from exile to head a civilian government.

-After his win in a November election, Karamanlis called for a plebiscite on the monarchy.
+After winning November elections, Karamanlis called for a plebiscite on the monarchy.
 Constantine wasn't allowed to return to campaign, but the result was widely accepted: 69.2% voted in favour of a republic.

-To his final days, Constantine, while accepting that Greece was now a republic, continued to style himself king of Greece and his children as princes and princesses.
-For most of his years in exile he lived in London and was said to be especially close to his second cousin, now King Charles III.

 The prevailing judgment on Constantine “is not exactly unfair, it is one-dimensional,” Diamantopoulos said.